Begin with introductory, foundational works to help build your understanding of the area and key issues and aspects.

 Creating a mind map can help you understand your topic and identify key concepts.
 For example:

 More on mindmaps:

 Compare the number of results from the following Catalogue searches:

 Typing OR into the Library Catalogue does not always work well.
-Keep Catalogue searches simple and try repeating searches with different combinations of terms.
+Keep Catalogue searches in basic, one-box search simple and try repeating searches with different combinations of terms.